 Andromeda Yelton is a software engineer and librarian.
 Currently she is at the Berkman Klein Center; in the past she has written code for the MIT Libraries, the Wikimedia Foundation, bespoke knitting patterns and library space usage analytics, among other things.

 Previously, she was a jack of all trades at the open-licensed-ebook startup Unglue.it; taught Latin to middle school boys; and was a member of the Ada Initiative advisory board.
 She has a BS in Mathematics from Harvey Mudd College, an MA in Classics from Tufts, and an MLS from Simmons.
 She’s a 2010 LITA/Ex Libris Student Writing awardee, a 2011 ALA Emerging Leader, and a 2013 Library Journal Mover & Shaker.
-She is Past President of the Library & Information Technology Association, and a past listener contestant on Wait, Wait, Don't Tell Me.
+She is a former president of the Library & Information Technology Association, and a past listener contestant on Wait, Wait, Don't Tell Me.